satkumar04/Assignment/README.md

 This repository contains a detailed sample app that implements MVC architecture in Java using Activity,Recyclerview,Retofit2 And Glide for Image loading.

 The app has following packages:

-Model: It contains all the data accessing and manipulating components.
+1 - Model: It contains all the data accessing and manipulating components.
-Network: It contains Request and Response classes
+2 - Network: It contains Request and Response classes 3 - Controller: It contains Controller classes.
-Controller: It contains Controller classes.
+4 - View